Weishan Township, Ningxiang

 Weishan Township (沩山乡) is a rural township in Ningxiang City, Hunan Province, China.
 It's surrounded by Dafu Town and Songmutang Town on the northwest, Huangcai Town on the northeast, and Xiangzikou Town on the south.
 As of the 2000 census it had a population of 14,532 and an area of 42.8 km2.

-Administrative division
+Administrative divisions

 The township is divided into one community and four villages: